MyEtherWallet/knowledge-base/source/_posts/ENS/ENS_Auctions_101.md

 * Always check the URL to make sure you’re on our legit site!

 **Step 2.** Access your wallet.
-* If you don’t already have a wallet, you will need to [create a new wallet]().
+* If you don’t already have a wallet, you will need to [create a new wallet][createWallet].
-* You will also need a small amount of ETH for [gas]().
+* You will also need a small amount of ETH for [gas][gas].
 We generally recommend `.01 ETH` for 1 - 2 transactions.
 Starting and finalizing ENS auctions both count as a transactions.

 **Step 3.** Head to the Dapps section, to the left of your wallet's overview page (or by clicking the ‘Change’ function at the top right).
 * Here you will see the ‘Register ENS’ option.
 Click there!